-General Education 51

-Preparation for the Major 46
+General Education 51 Preparation for the Major 46 Major Requirements 34-35 The minimum number of units required for this degree is 122.

-Major Requirements 35

-Students must take sufficient

-elective units to bring the total

-number of units to a minimum

-of 123.

-Nine (9) lower-division General Education units in Area B are automatically satisfied by courses taken in Preparation for the Major.
+Nine (9) lower-division General Education units in Area B are automati cally satisfied by courses taken in Preparation for the Major.

-Students are no longer required to take CS 101 or CS 301.
-Students are now required to take 3 units of Upper-division Science electives.
-Students may substitute BIOL 355 or BIOL 356 for BIOL 351 and 351L.
+- 2. Change to Preparation for the Major: Students are no longer required to take CS 101 or 301. - 3.
+Change to Major Requirements: - a.
+Students are now required to take 3 units of Upper-division science electives. - b.
+Students may substitute BIOL 355 or 356 for BIOL 351 and 351L.

-B.S in Biochemistry
+B.S. in Biotechnology[^]